Economic Cooperation Organization: ECO Chamber of Commerce and Industry

 ECO-CCI was established on 10 June 1993.
 Its objectives are to contribute to enhancing economic cooperation and relations in trade, industry, agriculture, tourism, contracting, engineering and banking sectors as well as to realize joint investments among the Member States.
 National Chambers of Afghanistan, Azerbaijan, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, and Turkey are members of ECO-CCI.

-The 7th General Assembly Meeting of ECO Chamber of Commerce and Industry (ECO-CCI), held on 20 April 2004 in Kabul, Afghanistan.
-The participating member states offered some proposals for developing new mechanism and modalities for better interaction between member chambers and to re-activate ECO-CCI.
+The 7th General Assembly Meeting of ECO Chamber of Commerce and Industry (ECO-CCI) was held on 20 April 2004 in Kabul, Afghanistan.
+The participating member states offered some proposals for developing new mechanisms and modalities for better interaction between member chambers and to re-activate ECO-CCI.

 ECO Reinsurance Company

 In March 1995, Iran, Pakistan, and Turkey agreed to establish ECO Reinsurance Company.
-The purpose is to supplement the existing reinsurance services in the region, promote the growth of the national underwriting and retention capacities, minimize the outflow of foreign exchange from the region and to support economic development in the region.
+The purpose is to supplement the existing reinsurance services in the region, promote the growth of the national underwriting and retention capacities, minimize the outflow of foreign exchange from the region, and support economic development in the region.
 The three-member countries decided to form a Trilateral Interim Committee to pave the way for the establishment of this important institution.
-The Trilateral Interim Committee in its various meetings reviewed the relevant issues such as the development of the business plan and signing of the Articles of Agreement already finalized by a group of Experts from the three founding member countries.
+The Trilateral Interim Committee, in its various meetings, reviewed the relevant issues such as the development of the business plan and signing of the Articles of Agreement already finalized by a group of Experts from the three founding member countries.

 ECO Consultancy & Engineering Company

-Governments of all the ECO Member States has established a central resource pool in the shape of ECO Consultancy and Engineering Company (Pvt.)
+Governments of all the ECO Member States have established a central resource pool in the shape of ECO Consultancy and Engineering Company (Pvt.)
 Ltd., or ECO-CEC, to assist in the development projects sponsored by the ECO Member States or by its Trade and Development Bank.
-The founder States are the Islamic Republic of Iran, Islamic Republic of Pakistan, and Republic of Turkey which holds an equal share in ECO-CEC, Turkey being represented by two companies and Iran and Pakistan, by one each.
+The founding States are the Islamic Republic of Iran, the Islamic Republic of Pakistan, and the Republic of Turkey which holds an equal share in ECO-CEC, Turkey being represented by two companies and Iran and Pakistan, by one each.

-The Iranian and Turkish Companies specialize mainly in oil and gas pipelines, refineries, petrochemical and industrial engineering, while the Pakistani partner in all other fields of development engineering, including communications, power, urban development public health, telecommunications, water resources development and agriculture.
+The Iranian and Turkish Companies specialize mainly in oil and gas pipelines, refineries, petrochemical and industrial engineering, while the Pakistani partner operates in all other fields of development engineering, including communications, power, urban development public health, telecommunications, water resources development and agriculture.
 ECO-CEC provides its expertise in the entire range of consultancy operations, starting from conception, project planning and appraisal, through pre-feasibility, feasibility and financial studies, investigation and exploration, site selection to engineering design, material and equipment specifications, construction supervision, contract management, quality control and preparation of technical manuals for the operation and maintenance of the projects.